 Don’t confuse your forms.
 Form I-129F is the proper one to use for a fiancé visa petition.
 There is another USCIS form called simply I-129, without the letter F. It is completely different (and much longer), so don’t mix the two up!

-The first thing to notice about Form I-129F is that it runs in two columns.
-The left column, or Section A, asks for information about the U.S. citizen fiancé.
-The right column asks for information about you, the immigrating fiancé.
+Form I-129F asks first for information about the U.S. citizen half of the couple (the "petitioner") then asks for information about the immigrating fiancé.

 Question 1: The U.S. citizen fiancé must enter his/her last name (surname) in all capital letters, but the other name(s) in small letters.
 For example, if the name is Sam Lawrence Cole, enter “COLE” in the first box, “Sam” in the second box, and “Lawrence” in the third box.
 Always spell out the entire middle name.